heriganteng/backend-semnas2018/README.md

+# BACKEND FOR SEMNAS2018

+This API using Node.js

 # Node Authentication API

 API for registering users with mongodb and authentication using a JWT (json web token).
 This app uses passport and passport-jwt and uses a JWT strategy